community-libs/vaurien/docs/source/index.rst

 Both **protocols** and **behaviors** are plugins, allowing you to extend Vaurien by adding new ones.

-Last, but not least, Vaurien provides a couple of APIs you can use to change the behavior of the proxy live.
+Last (but not least), Vaurien provides a couple of APIs you can use to change the behavior of the proxy live.
 That's handy when you are doing functional tests against your server: you can for instance start to add big delays and see how your web application reacts.